-Iron overload due to red blood cell transfusions is associated with morbidity and mortality in lower-risk myelodysplastic syndrome patients.
-Many studies suggested improved survival after iron chelation therapy, but valid data are limited.
-The aim of this study was to assess the effect of iron chelation on overall survival and hematological improvement in lower-risk myelodysplastic syndrome patients in the European MDS registry.
+Iron overload due to red blood cell (RBC) transfusions is associated with morbidity and mortality in lower-risk myelodysplastic syndrome (MDS) patients.
+Many studies have suggested improved survival after iron chelation therapy (ICT), but valid data are limited.
+The aim of this study was to assess the effect of ICT on overall survival and hematologic improvement in lower-risk MDS patients in the European MDS registry.
 We compared chelated patients with a contemporary, non-chelated control group within the European MDS registry, that met the eligibility criteria for starting iron chelation.
-A Cox proportional hazards model was used to assess overall survival, treating receipt of chelation as a time-varying variable.
+A Cox proportional hazards model was used to assess overall survival (OS), treating receipt of chelation as a time-varying variable.
 Additionally, chelated and non-chelated patients were compared using a propensity-score matched model.
-Of 2200 patients, 224 received iron chelation.
-The hazard ratio and 95% confidence interval for overall survival for chelated patients, adjusted for age, sex, comorbidity, performance status, cumulative red blood cell transfusions, IPSS-R, and presence of ringed sideroblasts was 0.50 (0.34-0.74).
-The propensity-score analysis, matched for age, sex, country, red blood cell transfusion intensity, ferritin level, comorbidity, performance status, and IPSS-R and additionally corrected for cumulative red blood cell transfusions and presence of ringed sideroblasts, demonstrated a significantly improved overall survival for chelated patients with a hazard ratio of 0.42 (0.27-0.63) compared to non-chelated patients.
+Of 2,200 patients, 224 received iron chelation.
+The hazard ratio and 95% confidence interval for OS for chelated patients, adjusted for age, sex, comorbidity, performance status, cumulative RBC transfusions, Revised-International Prognostic Scoring System (IPSS-R), and presence of ringed sideroblasts was 0.50 (0.34-0.74).
+The propensity-score analysis, matched for age, sex, country, RBC transfusion intensity, ferritin level, comorbidity, performance status, and IPSS-R, and, in addition, corrected for cumulative RBC transfusions and presence of ringed sideroblasts, demonstrated a significantly improved OS for chelated patients with a hazard ratio of 0.42 (0.27-0.63) compared to non-chelated patients.
 Up to 39% of chelated patients reached an erythroid response.
-In conclusion, our results suggest that iron chelation may improve overall survival and hematopoiesis in transfused lower-risk myelodysplastic syndrome patients.
-This trial was registered at www.clinicaltrials.gov as #NCT00600860.
+In conclusion, our results suggest that iron chelation may improve OS and hematopoiesis in transfused lower-risk MDS patients.
+This trial was registered at clinicaltrials.gov identifier: 00600860.